wp-plugins/ra-qrcode/readme.txt

 == Changelog ==

 = 2.1.0 =
-* NEW feature: Now you can change foreground and background color
+* NEW feature: Now you can change foreground and background color (require GD library installed on the server)

 = 2.0.0 =
 * NEW feature: the Widget